egovernments/municipal-services/bpa-services/README.md

 - egov-notification-sms ( Service to send SMS to the users involved in the application )

-- egov-persister ( Helps to persist the data  )
+- persister ( Helps to persist the data  )

 - searcher ( Search query used to simply the search )